avaframe/FlowPy/readme.md

 ## Spatial Input and Iterative Calculation Steps on the Path

 In nature a GMF has one or more release areas that span over single or multiple release cells.
 Flow-Py computes the so called path, which is defined as the spatial extent of the routing from each release cell.
-Each release area (single raster cell in release area GIS layer) has it's own unique path (collection of raster cells), and a location on the terrain (a single raster cell) can belong to many paths.
+Each release area (single raster cell in release area  layer) has it's own unique path (collection of raster cells), and a location on the terrain (a single raster cell) can belong to many paths.
 Flow-Py identifies the path with spatial iterations starting with a release area raster cell and only iterating over cells which receive routing flux.
 The corresponding functions are implemented in the code in the flow_class.calc_distribution() function.

 To route on the surface of the three dimensional terrain, operating on a quadrilateral grid, we implement the geometric concepts that have been sketched in the model motivation utilizing the following cell definitions: